detach8/obins-anne-pro-user-guide/README.md

   * Green - BLE mode (discovered device name contains L0)
   * Yellow - Normal mode (discovered device name contains L1)
   * Takes about a second or two to switch after you press the key
-* A - Enable/disable backlight auto-sleep
+* A - Enable/disable backlight auto-sleep (new in 1.40.00)
   * Green = Auto-sleep on (backlight will switch off after 1 minute)
   * Red = Auto-sleep off (backlight will not switch off)